lizzybrooks/python-possible/2-python-installation.md

 ```
 cd Documents/pythonland
 ```
-Type the name of your virtual environment, followed by \Scripts\activate:
+Type the name of your virtual environment, followed by /Scripts/activate:
 ```
-first_env\Scripts\activate
+first_env/Scripts/activate
 ```
-or try this, replacing venv with the name of your environment:
+If that's not working, try this, replacing venv with the name of your environment:
 ```
 source venv/bin/activate
 ```